12-Step Technical SEO Audit Checklist

 Volatility is a normal thing during core updates.
 Just wait and browse the web for some information about the fresh update.
 In case your positions are not getting back to normal, then yes, you probably have to go and dig under the hood of your website.

-Preparatory steps of an SEO audit checklist
+Preparatory steps of a technical SEO audit

 Get access to professional SEO tools